jaredpalmer/formik/docs/api/field.md

 - `form`: The Formik bag
 - `meta`: An object containing metadata (i.e. `value`, `touched`, `error`, and `initialValue`) about the field (see [`FieldMetaProps`](./useField#fieldmetapropsvalue))

 `component` can either be a React component or the name of an HTML element to render.
-All additional props will be passed through.
+All additional props will be passed through. `field` and `form` props will also be passed to the component, but `meta` is not passed for backwards compatibility.

-> In Formik 0.9 to 1.x, `component` and `render` props could also be used for rendering.
-These have been deprecated since 2.x.
-While the code still lives within `<Field>`, they will show a warning in the console.
+> In Formik 0.9 to 1.x, `component` and `render` props could also be used for rendering. `render` has been deprecated since 2.x.
+While the code still lives within `<Field>`, it will show a warning in the console.

 ## Example